AzureAD/microsoft-authentication-library-common-for-android/uiautomationutilities/perf_tool/readme.md

 ### Steps to deploy latest version of C# tool to pipeline:
-- Take a checkout of C# tool repo (Details above)
+- Install a recent version of [Visual Studio](https://visualstudio.microsoft.com/)
+- Ensure that you have the following tools selected while installing Visual Studio:
+	- .NET desktop environment
+	- Desktop development using C++
+	- .NET Core cross-platform development
-- Open the Location of the perf tool (Location details given above) in Visual studio.
+- Open the [location of the perf tool](https://github.com/AzureAD/microsoft-authentication-library-common-for-android/tree/paul/update-perf-testing-documentation/uiautomationutilities/perf_tool) in Visual studio.
+You can this by opening [PerfIdentity.sln](https://github.com/AzureAD/microsoft-authentication-library-common-for-android/blob/paul/update-perf-testing-documentation/uiautomationutilities/perf_tool/PerfIdentity.sln) from Visual studio
 - Build Solution by clicking on the Build -> Build Solution.
 Make sure Release build is chosen for deployment.
-- Bundle following files into one zip file named "PerfRunnables.zip":
+- Bundle following files into one zip file named `PerfRunnables.zip`:
 	- a.
 Files `PerfIdentity.exe`, `PerfIdentity.runtimeconfig.json`, `PerfIdentity.dll` and `PerfIdentity.deps.json` from location  `bin\Release\netcoreapp3.1` and file `PerfDataConfiguration.xml` from root location of the project
-- Go to the pipeline and then from the left side options, Open Library page and upload the file "PerfRunnables.zip" after deleting previous one (if exists)
+- Go to the pipeline and then from the left side options, Open Library page and upload the file `PerfRunnables.zip` after deleting previous one (if exists)
-- Go to the pipeline definition and make change in the task "Download Perf runnable package" by selecting the file name which was uploaded in the "secure file" drop down.
+- Go to the pipeline definition and make change in the task `Download Perf runnable package` by selecting the file name which was uploaded in the `secure file` drop down.
 - Save the build definition.